Sexual & Pelvic Pain

 • Vulvodynia - Pain to vulva or vaginal introitus that may or may not be associated with sexual intercourse and occurs in the absence of gross anatomic or neurological findings.
 The pain is often described as a burning, stinging, stabbing, throbbing or tearing sensation.

-• Chronic pelvic pain - refers to pain around the pelvic region that lasts for 3-6 months or longer.
-Chronic pain can have multiple causes such as previous injury, nerve damage/ sensitivity, as well as psychological factors such as stress and anxiety.
+• Chronic pelvic pain - refers to pain in the pelvic region that persists for 3 to 6 months or longer.
+It can have a range of contributing factors, including previous injury, nerve sensitivity or damage, pelvic floor hypertension and psychological influences such as stress or anxiety.

 Click Here to see our appointment options.